New Zealand Association of Radio Transmitters: History

 The New Zealand Association of Radio Transmitters formed on 16 August 1926.
 In the same year, Gordon Smithson (Z1AF) made the first NZART broadcast.
 The first publication of Break-in, the NZART journal, was in 1928.
 In 1929 NZART became a more powerful organisation, joining the International Amateur Radio Union and successfully lobbying the New Zealand Government for a reduction in the compulsory licensing fees.

 In 1934 the Association became an incorporated society and in 1982 their membership numbers reached a high of 4,397.
 The first NZART written submission to the New Zealand government was in 1989 and related to the proposed Radiocommunications Bill.
 In 1998 the Association established the Radioscience Education Trust.
 NZART is registered as a charity in 2017.

 Presidential Terms

-Forty five radio amateurs have led NZART as president.
+Forty six radio amateurs have led NZART as president.